en0/en0.github.com/content/LinkedList.md

 ![image](/images/linked-list-visual-0.png){.full-line}

 Each item, or node, in a linked list points the next node.
-If needed, a node can also point to its predicessor.
+If needed, a node can also point to its predecessor.
 This is known as a doubly linked list.
-A node will also contain some sort of data.
-This can be as simple as an integer, something as complex as another structure, or pointers to other structures.
-Really, the sky is the limit and the details depend on what problem you are trying to solve.
+Each node will also contain some sort of data.
+This can be as simple as an integer, as complex as another structure, or even a pointer to another structures.
+The sky's the limit, and the details depend on what problem you are trying to solve.

 # Characteristics of the Linked list

 As with any other data structure, linked lists are good at some things and bad at others.
 The characteristics of any data structure dictate the optimal use cases.
 So, what are the characteristics of a linked list?
-We will go through them one at a time.

 ## Dynamic Sizing

-The most obvious advantage of a linked list (over an array) is that, unlike an array, the members of a collection do not need to be stored next to each other in memory.
+Unlike an array, the members of a collection do not need to be stored next to each other in memory.
 An array requires blocks of contiguous memory.
-A linked list only needs a reference to the next (and possibly the previous) node.
+A linked list only needs a reference to the next (and, if necessary, the previous) node.
 This design gives linked lists a characteristic of being dynamic.
 In other words, the size of the collection can be easily altered during run-time.

 __Let me explain__